Skip to main content

 Stop Lenham Heath Development

 I'm shocked at the scale of the Lenham Heath 'garden village' being proposed by Maidstone Borough Council and concerned about how close it is to villages nearby.
+Plans for 5,000 - or more - new homes would destroy an area of farmland at the foot of the North Downs and put huge pressure on

 Show only